All right, there's Roundup Information Overload Hour 800-941-SHAWN.

 Yeah, I got it.

-That was coming from somebody that every single day was giving out this infusion and saw the success and wanted you to have wanted you to get well.
+That was coming from somebody that every single day was giving out this impusion and saw the success and wanted you to have, wanted you to get well.

 That's what that nurse did for you.

-And you know I I'm really you know that's why I'm bringing you know I keep bringing in Dr. Oz to ask him about what's the latest, what's the latest.
+And, you know, I'm really, you know, that's why I'm bringing, you know, I keep bringing in Dr. Oz to ask him about what's the latest, what's the latest.

-Now I have sent older people comorbidities um they test positive unvaccinated they get within 24, 48 hours getting it early monoclonal antibodies and they're all fine without an exception.
+They get within 24, 48 hours, getting it early, monoclonal antibodies, and they're all fine without an exception.

-They they're not adapting to the fact that there are breakthrough cases fully vaccinated and boostered and natural immunity people are getting it.
+They're not adapting to the fact that there are breakthrough cases, fully vaccinated and boosted, and natural immunity people are getting it.

 So the next logical scientific step is that you need some therapeutics.